Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 Once this has happened I went ahead and used ChatGPT to help me get the info over to Azure TTS which was pretty uneventful since that is a simple restAPI post call to https://eastus.tts.speech.microsoft.com/cognitiveservices/v1.

+{{< collapsible-image
-{{< collapsible-image title="I have provided a screenshot with headers that I used to get my WAV file." src="/img/Hackathon24/AzureTTS.png" width=75% layout="responsive" >}}
+    title="I have provided a screenshot with headers that I used to get my WAV file.
+Click arrow to expand." src="/img/Hackathon24/AzureTTS.png"
+    width="75%"
+    layout="responsive"
+    alt="Azure TTS Screenshot"
+>}}

 Check them out here https://n8n.io/